Aldo98/Crawling_Socmed/README.md

 ## How to Use It
 first determine which social media you want to use then enter the folder in the folder there will be a notebook jupyter file (.ipnyb) that's the crawler

+after get data from crawling you can analysis data with many tool like emotion analysis(https://github.com/Aldo98/Emtion_Analysis.git) or others so the data captured can be useful